LappleApple/awesome-leading-and-managing/Building-Teams.md

 - [How to Improve Team Closeness with Personal Maps](https://management30.com/practice/personal-maps/) - by Jürgen Appelo at M3.0.
 Takeaway: Personal maps and group exercises to develop them can enable members of teams to get to know each other as *humans* with interests and hobbies.
 The article points to tips and case stories for you to get ideas.

+- [How to Run a Successful Team Retreat](https://knowyourteam.com/blog/2019/08/13/how-to-run-a-successful-team-retreat/?utm_source=kytnewsletter&utm_medium=email) - by Claire Lew.
+Takeaway: Define success, share context, create alignment, and build trust.
+Includes a template for you to use in designing your own retreat.

 - [Incentivize Teams, not People](https://rkoutnik.com/2018/03/17/incentivize-teams-not-people.html) - by Randall Koutnik.
 Takeaway: "Any programmer worth their salt is willing to help team members out when they’re in a pinch.
 Software development is a team sport, after all.
 Unfortunately, management can often completely miss the point and create perverse incentives that wreck a team’s cooperation and communication."

 - [The New Work Order: Team Ingredients and Role Blending ](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) - by Heather Fleming.
 Takeaway: Use "team ingredients" to build teams that achieve maximum productivity and happiness.